Prayer for Calling: Finding Courage and Clarity with God

 You may know the feeling: a job that pays the bills but leaves you restless, a desire to serve but uncertainty about where to begin, a family rhythm that needs care while a new idea tugs at your heart.
 God meets us right there.
 He is not impatient with our questions—not even the ones we have asked a hundred times.
 The Good Shepherd knows how to guide, gently and wisely, one step at a time.

 finding God’s calling unfolds over time.
 It weaves together your story, your spiritual gifts, the skills you have built, and the needs God places in front of you.
 Rather than arriving in a single spotlight moment, it often looks like a lamp to your feet—enough light for the next step, not the entire highway.
-In prayer, we learn to release timelines, receive peace, and notice quiet confirmations: wise counsel, Scripture that resonates, and opportunities that align with Christlike love.
+In prayer, we learn to release timelines, receive peace, and notice quiet confirmations: wise counsel, Scripture that speaks to you, and opportunities that align with Christlike love.
 Practising silence and solitude creates the interior space where these confirmations are most easily heard.

 Reflecting on Scripture together as we discern

-God’s Word gives shape and safety to purpose in uncertain seasons.
-It reminds us that our first calling is to follow Jesus, and from that center, our particular assignments take form.
+.
+Our first calling is to follow Jesus, and from that center, our particular assignments take form.
 Our collection of Bible Verses for Discernment pairs well with this prayer as you seek clarity.

 “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”– Proverbs 3:5–6 (ESV)